To provide intellectually stimulating, affordable, non-credit learning opportunities to people 50 and older in community settings throughout Vermont.

 Osher Lifelong Learning Institute in Vermont

-In January 2003, the University of Vermont received a generous grant from the Bernard Osher foundation to establish Osher Lifelong Learning Institutes that provide courses and programs for Vermonters age 50 and over.
-The University received three subsequent grants followed by a $1 million endowment in October, 2006 to permanently establish the Osher Lifelong Learning Institute at UVM.
+In January 2003, the University of Vermont received a generous grant from the Bernard Osher Foundation to establish Osher Lifelong Learning Institutes that provide courses and programs for Vermonters age 50 and over.
+The University received three subsequent grants followed by a $1 million endowment in October, 2006 and a second $1 million endowment gift in 2016 to permanently establish the Osher Lifelong Learning Institute at UVM.
 Institutes now exist in nine Vermont communities in Brattleboro, Newport/Derby/Stanstead, Central Vermont, Lamoille Valley, Rutland, Springfield, St. Johnsbury, St. Albans, and on the UVM Burlington Campus.

 A National Movement Towards Lifelong Learning

-Currently the Osher Foundation is supporting 119 Osher Lifelong Learning Institutes on university and college campuses.
-The goal is for each of the fifty states to have at least one Osher program.
+Currently the Bernard Osher Foundation is supporting 122 Osher Lifelong Learning Institutes on university and college campuses, with at least one OLLI in each of the fifty states.
 Several states already have several.
 The Foundation also supports a National Resource Center which serves as a connecting resource for all the institutes.

-Are You Interested in Teaching for the Osher Institutes?
+Are You Interested in Teaching for the OLLI?

-Do you have expertise in a topic that would be of interest to Osher members?
+Do you have expertise in a topic that would be of interest to OLLI members?
 Do you enjoy teaching to students who are engaged and interested adults?
 Please send us email.